-The Proteograph Product Suite utilizes novel and complex technology, including hardware, consumables and software, and may develop or contain defects or errors.
+The Proteograph Product Suite utilizes novel and complex technology, including hardware, consumables and software, and may develop or contain defects, errors or material performance problems.
 We cannot assure you that material performance problems, defects, or errors will not arise, and as we commercialize the Proteograph, these risks may increase.
 We provide warranties that our products will meet performance expectations and will be free from material defects.
 The costs incurred in correcting any defects or errors may be substantial and could adversely affect our operating margins.